ulf/django-deptest/README.md

     ./deptest.py config.yaml main

-This will run the tests for the *main* project, as specified in the config file above.
+This will run the tests in profile `default` for the *main* project, as specified in the config file above.
 Before running the tests, the dependencies are started.
 In this case, the script runs the *login* project on port 8080 and the *static* project on port 8081.
 After apps are reset and fixtures loaded, the tests for *main* are run.
 After that, the dependencies get torn down.
+To run tests in profile `extended` use:

+    ./deptest.py config.yaml main extended

 ### Note